 - Intentional Torts

 - Strict Liability

-The "reasonable person" standard doesn't apply to doctors, lawyers, architects, engineers and other professionals.
+The "reasonable person" standard doesn't apply to doctors, lawyers, architects, engineers, and other professionals.
 Instead, these individuals are expected to act with the same level of skill as their peers in similar circumstances.
-Generally, a professional is deemed negligent if he or she has failed to exercise the care and skill ordinarily exercised by members of their profession performing professional services under similar circumstances.
+Generally, a professional is deemed negligent if he or she has failed to act with the care and skill ordinarily exercised by others in the same line of work performing professional services under similar circumstances.
 Standards of care for professionals can vary from state to state, and from profession to profession.

 An intentional tort is an intentional act committed by one party that causes harm to another.
 The injury may be intentional or accidental.
-Some intentional torts, such as battery, result in physical injuries.
-Others cause non-physical injuries.
+Some intentional torts (like battery) result in physical injuries.
+Others cause reputational or psychological harm rather than bodily injury.
 Examples are slander, invasion of privacy, and malicious prosecution.
-These torts cause reputational or psychological harm rather than bodily injury.
-Some intentional torts may result in both physical and non-physical injuries.
-An example is false arrest.
+Some intentional torts, such as false arrest, may result in both physical and non-physical injuries.

 - Employment Discrimination